 Aids Prevention of Diseases Caused by Unclean Water

-Nitrate contamination in tap water is considered a great supporter of childbirth defects, for example, missing limbs or cleft palate.
-Municipal water also typically contains Barium, which adds to heart issues.
+Nitrate contamination in tap water is a major cause of birth defects, such as missing limbs or cleft palates.
+Municipal water also typically contains Barium, which can exacerbate heart issues.

 You Obtain Most of the Required Minerals from Food